Skip to main content

 Finally, my own confession.
 As I am typing this, I am 10 hours into my flight to Europe for a three-week holiday and haven’t yet switched off myself.
 So no more words from me – I’m officially taking a break!

-More posts by Camilla Thompson
+More posts by Select Wellness

 Leave a Reply